- Understand what your main problems are before you purchase technology.

 Very few companies have an up-to-date data retention policy.
 An effective document retention policy will address what the document retention policy covers, the company data retention philosophy, responsibilities and procedures.
 It will also have retention timeframes for all types of records in a company including unstructured data like Microsoft Office files, semi-structured records like email and structured records like mainframe databases.
 You will also want to create retention schedules that employees can easily follow and remember.
 Make these documents short and simple.
 Also document how long you will keep records (including emails).

-- legal or regulatory refresh.
+- Periodically perform a legal or regulatory refresh.

 When you have a data retention policy, be sure to review it annually.
 Regulations and laws change regularly, and so must your data retention policy.
 New regulations are created regularly as well as judicial rules of evidence.
 Government regulatory agencies and the courts expect companies to be fully aware of new regulations and laws.